openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if:

--  a method declaration contains another keyword (``abstract``, ``final`` or ``override``) along with the keyword ``static``.
+-  A method declaration contains another keyword (``abstract``, ``final``, or ``override``) along with the keyword ``static``.
--  the header or body of a class method includes the name of a surrounding declaration’s type parameter.
+-  The header or body of a class method includes the name of a surrounding declaration’s type parameter.

 Class methods are always called with no reference to a particular object.

-That is why a :index:`compile-time error` occurs if the keyword ``this`` or the keyword ``super`` is used inside a static method.
+That is why a :index:`compile-time error` occurs if keywords ``this`` or ``super`` are used inside a static method.

 .. index::
    static method